Language: Octave 4.2.1 Code repository: https://git.io/vbes0

 We know that Vk contains a set of vectors which are orthogonal to each other and unit length.
 This makes things a lot cleaner since the product of such matrices, Vk’Vk, is the identity matrix (diagonal of 1’s with all other elements being zero).
 I can just remove it from the previous expression then only to be left with:

 e is a k × 1 vector containing the scores for each of the k eigenvectors.
-This equation tells us then that the score for a particular principal component (or dimension or eigenvector or whatever you want to call it) is the dot product between the eigenvector in question and the original sample vector.
+This equation tells us that the score for a particular principal component (or dimension or eigenvector or whatever you want to call it) is the dot product between the eigenvector (or loadings) in question and the original sample vector.
 We can interpret this as a weighted sum.
 The singular values in V are like coefficients.
 If a particular feature is deemed important in explaining variance along that component then it will carry a high weight.
 Samples in our dataset which have highly-weighted features will score highly overall in the direction of that component.
 This way we are compressing a lot of information into a single-value summary.

 Example: Reducing face images to a lower-dimensional space